 III.
 Rhetorical Situation

 We can understand the concept of a rhetorical situation if we examine it piece by piece, by looking carefully at the rhetorical concepts from which it is built.
-The philosopher organized these concepts as author, audience, setting, purpose, and text.
+The philosopher organized these concepts as purpose, author, setting, text, and audience.
 Answering the questions about these rhetorical concepts below will give you a good sense of your text’s rhetorical situation – the starting point for rhetorical analysis.

-We will use the example of Kamala Harris’s vice presidential acceptance speech (the text) delivered November 7, 2020 to sift through these questions about the rhetorical situation (context).
+We will use the example of T-Mobile’s 2023 Super Bowl ad to sift through these questions about the rhetorical situation (context).
+The video of this advertisement is included below.

 - What kind of experience or authority does the author have in the subject about which they are speaking?